amandaforde/amandaforde/README.md

 - ⚡ Fun fact: ...
 -->

-#### I'm a second year Genomics Data Science PhD student, working in Galway, Ireland.
+#### I'm a third year Genomics Data Science PhD student, working in Galway, Ireland.

 - 🔭 I’m currently working on the development of novel statistical techniques that can be used in genetic association studies and Mendelian Randomization analyses.
 - 📖 I'm most interested in Bayesian modelling and causal inference methodologies.